CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/03-create.md

 > {: .solution}
 {: .challenge}
 > ## Correcting `git init` Mistakes
-> Jimmy explains to Alfredo how a nested repository is redundant and may cause confusion
+> Jimmy explains to Nelle how a nested repository is redundant and may cause confusion
 > down the road.
-Alfredo would like to remove the nested repository.
-How can Alfredo undo
+Nelle would like to remove the nested repository.
+How can Nelle undo
-> his last `git init` in the `cocktails` subdirectory?
+> her last `git init` in the `journal` subdirectory?
 >
 > > ## Solution -- USE WITH CAUTION!
 > >